lgili/SpiceLab/README.md

 - pip / virtualenv (or **uv** / **poetry**)
 - **NGSpice** (recommended for simulation; optional for building & unit tests)

-> LTspice support is planned.
-For now, NGSpice is the reference backend.

 ### macOS (pip)